-Regardless of what kind of system you have, it’s important to make sure your attachment is clean and can be stored in a safe location, once it’s been removed.
+Regardless of what kind of system you have, it’s essential to make sure your skid steer mower attachment is clean and can be stored in a safe location once it’s been removed.

 Adding a New Attachment for Skid Steer

-Luckily, when it comes to adding a new attachment to your skid steer, the overall process is pretty straightforward for both manual and quick attach systems.
+Luckily, when adding a new attachment to your skid steer, the overall process is pretty straightforward for manual and quick-attach systems.
 You’ll want to angle your skid steer over its prospective device before getting started.

 For a quick-attach system: